surged20/wjmais/README.md

     - Exposes configurable abilities and proficiency modifier
     - All items, ability checks, and saving throws rollable from Wildjammer sheet
     - Attacks may have hardcoded bonuses or use the ability/proficiency modifiers.
+- Cone of movement measured template toggle using key bind
 - Token resource bar support for Hull Points and Bulwark Points
 - Ship class scaled Collide and Ram attacks using **@ship.ram.dice**
 - Additional personal and ship weapon properties